Holistic Treatment Options

 SAMe, aka (S-Adenosyl L-Methionine), is naturally occurring in the body.
 It is naturally produced in a healthy liver for normal liver function; however, SAMe is used up quickly when the liver is overworked.
 When a dog has Cushings disease, the liver becomes stressed as it attempts to handle all the excess Cortisol.
 Supplementation with SAMe can be very helpful.

 Milk thistle is a natural compound that has been used for centuries to help with liver problems.
 Vets will often prescribe Denamarin for dogs, which is a blend of milk thistle and SAMe; however, Denamarin is more expensive than purchasing SAMe and milk thistle individually.
-A one month supply of Denamarin is usually about $50-$60.
-You can purchase a two month supply of SAMe and milk thistle for the price of a one month supply of Denamarin.
+A two month supply of SAMe and milk thistle can usually be purchased for the price of a one month supply of Denamarin.

 One of the biggest effects of Cushing’s is the adrenal gland’s overproduction of the hormone Cortisol.
 This can cause major muscle weakness, an abnormal gait, panting, and even hair loss.
 What does Cortisol have to do with dandelion?
 Teas, tonics and tinctures made from dandelion have been used for various reasons for hundreds of years.
 Dandelion tonic can be used to help normalize adrenal functioning.
 While dandelion’s beneficial properties are not a cure for the disease, they can work very well as a holistic treatment for Cushing’s in dogs and can help alleviate some of the dog’s symptoms.
 Dandelion can also be beneficial for dogs with liver and kidney problems.